Shawaiz-hub/Portfolio-Flask/replit.md

 # Overview

-This is a Flask-based portfolio website for Shawaiz, a web developer and game builder.
-The application features a public-facing portfolio with sections for projects, skills, experience, blog posts, and contact functionality, alongside a comprehensive admin panel for content management.
+This is a fully functional Flask-based portfolio website for Shawaiz, a web developer and game builder.
+The application features a complete public-facing portfolio with sections for projects, skills, experience, blog posts, and contact functionality, alongside a comprehensive admin panel for content management.
 The site is designed to showcase professional work while providing an easy-to-use content management system.

+## Project Status: ✅ COMPLETED (December 2024)
+- All features implemented and working
+- Database models created and functioning
+- Admin panel fully operational (admin/admin123)
+- All template errors resolved
+- Application successfully deployed and running

 # User Preferences